openvswitch/ovs/INSTALL.md

   - For optional support of ingress policing on Linux, the "tc" program from iproute2 (part of all major distributions and available at http://www.linux-foundation.org/en/Net:Iproute2).

+  - Python 2.7.
+You must also have the Python six library.

 On Linux you should ensure that /dev/urandom exists.
 To support TAP devices, you must also ensure that /dev/net/tun exists.